Ahmad1015/ReactGPT-Messenger-Using-Whatsapp-Desktop-UI/README.md

    - In the `message-controller.js` file, update the user ID when changing the email.

 ## Usage
-cd into client folder and start client using npm start cd into Server and start Server using nodemon start cd in Socket and Start Socket using nodemon start
+cd into client folder and start client using npm start \n cd into Server and start Server using nodemon start \n cd in Socket and Start Socket using nodemon start \n